DrJAX: Scalable and Differentiable MapReduce Primitives in JAX: Scalability and Efficiency

 \section{Scalability and Efficiency}

-We now present numerical evidence of the scalability and efficiency of \FAX.
-We perform multiple rounds of FedAvg on transformer language models with 350 million (350M), 1 billion (1B), and 8 billion (8B) parameters.
+We now present numerical evidence of the scalability and efficiency of \FAX, by testing \FAX in a distributed training setting.
+We perform multiple rounds of local SGD~\citep{zhang2016parallel} on transformer language models with 350 million (350M), 1 billion (1B), and 8 billion (8B) parameters.
 We use a causal language modeling loss and a sequence length of 512.
-Each client in a cohort performs 4 local SGD steps on their own data with a batch size of 8.
-We train on the FedCCNews dataset via Dataset Grouper~\citep{charles2023towards}.
+In every round, we parallelize 4 local SGD steps, each with batch size 8, across some number of data groups from a partition before synchronization.
+We use a partitioned version of CCNews dataset, where news articles are partitioned according to their base URL domain.
+We use Dataset Grouper~\citep{charles2023towards} to iterate over groups of data efficiently.
+In each round, we sample some number of data groups, which form a partition of some size.
+We vary the partition size proportionally to the number of workers used in the computation.
 To describe the scale of the experiments, \cref{tab:experiment_sizes} contains the maximum number of tokens processed and model parameters updated per round for each model.

 For all experiments, we shard the training computation over some number of TPUv2s.
-The total number of TPU chips is always a multiple of the cohort size $M$.
-For 350M, 1B, and 8B models we use $M$, $4M$, and $8M$ chips in total, respectively.
-This means that if we double the cohort size, we also double the number of TPU chips used.
-We fully shard the computations across the $M$ clients, and additionally do model parallelism for the 1B and 8B models.
+The total number of TPU chips, $m$, is proportional to the partition size, $n$.
+For 350M, 1B, and 8B models we use $n$, $4n$, and $8n$ chips in total, respectively.
+This means that if we double the partition size, we also double the number of TPU chips used.
+We fully shard the computations across the workers, and additionally do model parallelism for the 1B and 8B models.
 For all experiments, our \FAX computations are first compiled using GSPMD~\citep{xu2021gspmd} and then delegated to the Pathways runtime~\citep{barham2022pathways}.

 \paragraph{Weak scaling.}